luizgringo/bueno_fe_luiz_exercise/README.md

 - Change the definition of `var` to `const` for variables that do not require mutability
 - Create `UserCard` componenet to separate the responsibility of the `UserOverview` page and the `Card` component specific to the page context
 - Create `TeamLeadCard` componenet to separate the responsibility of the `TeamOverview` page and the `Card` component specific to the page context
+- Add Avatar on `UserCard`

 OBS: I tried to use the `avatarUrl` that comes from the `users` endPoint to display their respective avatars, but all the images that were coming were broken.
+So i used `https://pravatar.cc/` to serve as a avatar placeholder.

 ## To Run the project you must run